 - On the General page in the Properties window, click the Georeference Image button.

-- If you have calibration points saved in a format like the attached RegistrationFile.georef file, click the Load Points button () in the toolbar.
+- Using saved calibration points in a file: if you have calibration points saved in a format like the attached RegistrationFile.georef file, click the Load Points button () in the toolbar.
 This will add the calibration points to the image with the correct Target X and Target Y real-world coordinates.
+Continue to step 7.

-- If your calibration points will be in the corners of the image, click the Add Corner Points button () in the toolbar to add those four calibration points to the corners of the image.
+- Using the corners of an image for your calibration points: click the Add Corner Points button () in the toolbar to add those four calibration points to the corners of the image.
 This will not set the real-world coordinates for those calibration points, so you will need to enter that information into the Target X and Target Y columns for each point in the table below the image.
+Continue to step 7.

 - Zoom in to your first calibration point using the mouse wheel or the Zoom In button () in the toolbar.